tetraphobia/simplelog/README.md

 # Simplelog
-A simple logging middleware for Oak.
+A simple logging middleware for Oak v16.0.0.

 # Usage
 ```ts
 import { Application } from "oak";